Astig-1982/Milestone-coffee/README.md

 # The Coffee Project

-Coffee-Project is a website of a fictional company 'Coffee Fresh' that delivers coffee to the workplace.
+The-Coffee-Project is a website of a fictional company 'Coffee Fresh' that delivers coffee to the workplace.

 ## UX